 - Their extra cushioning also help to prevent death wobble issues.

-- No information on how to install.
+- No information on how to install it.

 - Installation requires a professional mechanic.